 Spanish Version: ¿Cuáles son los Principales Retos que Enfrentan los Productores?

-Pests, Diseases, & Fungi
+Pests, diseases, & fungi

 Producers have no power over changes in the environment, but when their harvest suffers as a result, they do too.
 They need their harvest season to cover the fixed costs they’ve incurred throughout the year.
 Naturally, this is major coffee production challenge.

 Currently, climate change is leading to rising temperatures and new rainfall patterns – something that’s placing the Arabica coffee species under threat.
 There are four main species: Arabica, Robusta, Excelsa, and Liberica.
 Arabica is widely considered to be the best quality, thanks to its aromatic flavours, and so it attracts higher prices.
 It also accounts for roughly twice as much of the international coffee market (ICO).